 Below we give you some examples of why people decide to move home.

 Need more space:

 If you’re a growing family then space can quickly become a distant memory in your home.
 There is nothing worse then feeling like your are constantly under each others feet.
 If your children share a room then you will know there quickly becomes an age at which this is not practical or ideal.
 Also a growing child of a certain age needs his or hers own space.

 A starter home can quickly become too small and that’s when the idea to upgrade starts.
 Especially if you are thinking of starting a family or adding to it, moving home then becomes part of the long term plan.

 More and more people are upgrading their home for no other reason then a better quality of living.
 Maybe you want a bigger kitchen with open plan dining room to entertain in.
 Or maybe a larger garden to make the most of the summer days.
 Things like garages, cinema rooms, gyms, maybe even a pool are all desirable and may prompt homeowners to upgrade.
 This is also very true with movers within the pandemic climate.

 Kids Left Home:

 There can come a point where your home is too big, especially when kids leave home.
-Unless you have your eye on a new home gym set up or cinema room then you could have empty rooms spare doing nothing.
+Unless you have your eye on a new home gym set up or cinema room then you could have empty rooms spare.
 Many homeowners decide to downgrade when this time comes.
 This can also free up cash too if they buy a smaller home or apartment.
 If you simply don’t need the space anymore then selling may be a wise move.